rnarkk/knuffel/derive/derive_decode.md

 }
 ```

-In this case attribute may not exists:
+In this case arguments may not exist:
 ```kdl
 node "arg1"  // no `second` argument is okay
 ```